 Cynthia Rando, CEO & Founder, MS, MBA, CHFP

 Cynthia is a Certified Human Factors Professional (CHFP) and the V.P. of the Board of Certification in Professional Ergonomics.
 She received her B.S. and M.S. in Human Factors Engineering from Clemson University and an MBA from Northeastern University.

-Cynthia has worked in the field of Human Centered Design for over 15 years.
-She spent 12 years at NASA’s Johnson Space Center in Houston where she provided extensive leadership and addressed several critical areas in Human Factors and Human Centered Design including user interface design, ergonomics, safety and risk mitigation strategies, usability and user experience, accident investigation and root cause analysis activities.
-She helped implement culture change initiatives and innovative solutions including the U.S. government’s first use of crowdsourcing as a disruptive business model.
+Cynthia has worked in human-centered design for over 17+ years.
+She spent over 15 years at NASA’s Johnson Space Center in Houston, providing leadership and proactively addressing several critical areas in human factors and human-centered design.
+The projects which she was involved in include user interface design, ergonomics, safety and risk mitigation strategies, usability and user experience, accident investigation and root cause analyses.
+Cynthia assisted in the implementation of culture change initiatives and innovative solutions including the U.S. government’s first use of crowdsourcing as a disruptive business model.
 She also assisted with the development of the Center of Excellence for Collaborative Innovation and the NASA Human Health and Performance Center.